 Thank you for stepping forward as the local rep for your jurisdiction.
-We're pleased to inform you that the official appointment was received, and look forward to working with you.
-Soon you will receive an email with the list Please find the current member list attached.
+We're pleased to inform you that the official appointment was received, and we look forward to working with you.

 Your Labour Relations Officer and PEA staff are on hand for any questions or concerns.
 Please find Contact information at the back of this manual.